kdm-kev-NTNU/AboutMe/README.md

 NB: Known issues

 This project was built quickly as a personal initiative.
 Some edge cases and minor issues may exist.
-Feedback and improvement suggestions are very welcome.
+Feedback and improvement suggestions are very welcome. email: kevindmazali@gmail.com

 - Privacy: Conversations may be stored in the database to improve answers and stability.
 Do not share sensitive information.
 - Vector store privacy: The vector store is encrypted at rest (AES‑GCM) so personal documents are not accessible without the decryption key.